pablisch/music-library-2/design/music_library_album_design.md

     # executes the SQL query:
     # SELECT id, title, release_year, artist_id FROM artists;
     # returns an array of album objects as hashes
   end

+# 1 Find an artist and reyrn a single Artist object
+  def find(id)
+    # executes the SQL query:
+    # SELECT id, title, release_year, artist_id FROM artists WHERE id = $1;
+    # returns an array of album objects as hashes
+  end
+end
 ```